Lukiblokck/Lukiblokck/README.md

 - 💰 **LukiMoneda** - A digital currency project.
 - 🤖 **PYTHYKON BOT** - A Discord bot using Python & Pycord.
 - 🛠 **Brawniverse System** - A BRAWNIVERSE bot, my official bot for a community of Brawl Stars.
+- 🏆 **Mega Tours Bot** - I'm contributing on a bot for a server of Stumble Guys.
+- 🥘 **Paella Tours Bot** - Its another bot for a community of Stumble Guys.

 ## 🔧 Tech Stack